What is Poinciana Poisoning?

 Treatment of Poinciana Poisoning in Dogs

-The veterinarian may add Fe3 via intravenous injection into your dog’s hemoglobin.
-Other IV fluids will also be given to help stabilize your dog, and may include nitrates and electrolytes.
-IV fluids are beneficial to prevent any dehydration and to promote urination via the kidneys.
+The veterinarian may give IV fluids to help stabilize your dog; the solution may include nitrates and electrolytes.
+IV fluids are beneficial to prevent or fix any dehydration and to promote urination via the kidneys.

 Recovery of Poinciana Poisoning in Dogs

-If your veterinarian has suggested a special diet for your dog, at least temporarily, it will be important to follow his directions.
-This diet may be a bland diet as recommended by your veterinarian, or a prescription diet.
+Upon release from the clinic, your veterinarian will likely suggest a special diet for your dog, at least temporarily.
+Follow the vet's directions.
+This diet may be a bland regimen such as boiled chicken and rice as recommended by your veterinarian, or a prescription diet.
 For future prevention, take note of the plants and trees in and around your home to be sure none of them are toxic.
-If you have any toxic trees left on your property, be sure to always monitor your dog when he is outdoors.
+If you have any toxic trees left on your property, be sure to always monitor your dog when they are outside.